christophercliff/sausage/README.md

 A contextual pagination jQuery plugin for infinite scrolling pages.
 Early days--pretty rough at the moment.
 Check the demo!

 The goal is to contextualize the infinite scrolling experience, rather than let the user scroll into a bottomless pit.
-Receive instant feedback when pages are added and easily navigate to previously viewed pages.
+The user receives instant feedback when pages are added and easily navigates to previously viewed pages.

 A Picture!
 --------------